 Working in online marketing provides unprecedented freedom to work wherever in the world I like, with whomever I like and whenever I like so it’s great to capitalise on those opportunities.
 I have started to create a virtual team and now work with a close friend and former university colleague based in Australia and Cambodia, as well as having strategic relationships in the UK with quality web design agencies, content marketing agencies and SEO agencies.

-I love watching the big sporting events, especially rugby and can’t wait for the 2016 Olympics.
+I love watching the big sporting events, especially rugby and loved watching the 2016 Olympics.
 At 15, I won Essex County 1500 metres (1500m PB = 4:16:04, 800m PB = 2:01.80) track championships twice by big margins and represented my home town Chelmsford at athletics, cross-country, rugby and swimming.
 I hadn’t run competitively (or hardly at all!) as an adult until encouraged recently by one of my sisters to give 5 km Parkruns a try.
 She broke the British 5 mile road race record for her age category a few years ago.
 In 2015, I quickly got my 5 km Parkrun time down to 21:04 mins and reduced it to 19:34 mins for 5 km in the gym before having to give it a break due to repeated injuries.
 My most absurd sporting achievement was my school shot put record which survived 30 years from 1976 to 2006 when it was narrowly beaten.

 The harder music is to play at weddings, the more likely I am to like it.
 I listen to the likes of Radiohead, Muse and Indie in the gym and the occasional classical, jazz and chillout.
 I saw David Bowie live three times, way back in the day.
 Survival by Muse, 2012 London Olympics official track, is great to run to.
 I love the choreography which, for me, symbolises the preparation of sportsmen from various disciplines in the final vital moments before competing.
 Shades of everything from the Haka to the long jump and high jump.